MChem Chemistry with Placement

 Students gain a good understanding of the fundamental principles of Chemistry and are introduced to laboratory skills illustrating various experimental techniques.
 Students also study Mathematics and an optional subject.

 Inorganic, Organic and Physical Chemistry lectures continue with emphasis on the relationship between theoretical principles and experimental measurements.
-An optional subject is also chosen.
+In addition, students choose an optional subject: Biology, Maths/Statistics, Physics or a Language.

-Advanced Inorganic, Organic and Physical Chemistry courses are studied along with Analytical and Materials Chemistry.
+Students study further Inorganic, Organic and Physical Chemistry and can choose from a range of optional subjects (Analytical and Materials Chemistry, Pharmaceutical Chemistry, Microbiology, Programming, Solid-state physics).
 Communication and teamwork skills are developed and laboratory work becomes more advanced.

-Spent working in the laboratory of an approved company or organisation, where students can apply laboratory skills and theoretical knowledge in a real-life situation.
-Students prepare reports and present lectures on their work during this year and take two distance learning courses supported by email and online teaching material.
+Spent working in the laboratories of an approved company, non-commercial organisation or global partner university.
+Students learn to apply laboratory skills and theoretical knowledge in a real-life situation.
+Students prepare reports and present lectures on their work during this year.
+During their placement, students stay in regular contact with a Heriot-Watt academic supervisor and engage in two distance-learning courses.

 Includes Advanced Inorganic, Organic and Physical Chemistry lectures, and a short research project with Inorganic, Organic and Physical Chemistry at the research level plus additional specialist courses.